nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 17 - The Paradox.md

 ### Scene 4: The Circle

 - **Key Event:** Angelica reflects on the bootstrap paradox and whether they possess free will or are merely gears in a clock.
-  - _Key Dialog:_ **Angelica Vance:** "Who wrote the song? ...
+  - _Key Dialog:_ **Angelica Ward:** "Who wrote the song? ...
 We are stuck in a causal loop, Torin. ...
 There is no beginning.
 There is only the circle."
   - _Key Dialog:_ **Torin:** "If we are gears, then at least we are turning together.
 And if we build the ship, maybe we can break the clock."

 ---